-To earn your Bush Blitz Badge you need to explore and discover the natural environment around you, take photos of naturally occurring plants and animals, and upload these findings to iNaturalist online or via the app.
+To earn your Bush Blitz badge you need to explore and discover the natural environment around you, take photos of naturally occurring plants and animals, and your leader will upload your findings to iNaturalist.

-Explore and Discover the natural environment around you.
+Explore and discover the natural environment around you.

-Document and Record plants and animals in their natural environment.
+Document and record plants and animals in their natural environment.